aws-samples/serverless-store-finder/README.md

 ### Store Finder - Core

 The "Store Finder - Core" AWS SAM template will deploy the shared infrastructure resources required by both patterns, namely the Amazon Location Service map, place index and route calculator resources, and Amazon Cognito user and identity pools.
+This AWS SAM template will also create an empty AWS Amplify app.

 1. Navigate to the `sam/core` directory on your local machine.
 Run `sam build` to build the application ready for deployment.
 Confirm that the `Build Succeeded` message is shown before continuing.
 ```